While the FICO score remains the most popular credit scoring model in the U.S., VantageScore is quickly growing as a favorite amongst lenders.

 This is another major factor in determining your VantageScore.
 Credit utilization refers to how much credit you’ve used compared to your overall limit.
 If you’re close to maxing out your credit cards, you won’t score well in this category.

 Total Balance of Debt

-Not only does VantageScore consider the ratio of debt to available credit, the credit scoring model also looks at how much debt you carry overall.
+VantageScore considers the ratio of debt to available credit.
+The credit scoring model also looks at how much debt you carry overall.
 If you’re trying to increase your credit scores, paying down your debt is a great place to start because it helps you in both of these areas.